ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setup-local-selenoid-hub.md

 Starting docker_selenoid_1 ... done
 ```

-7. After it started, you can check the status
+7. After it started, you can check the status of the container

 ```
 sudo docker-compose ps